Youssef0007/AdaptiveCruiseControl_ForwardCollisionAvoidance/README.md

 # AdaptiveCruiseControl_ForwardCollisionAvoidance

-This repo contains the implementation two of the ADAS Features (Adaptive Cruise Control and Forward Collision Avoidance) on ARM Cortex-M3 micro controller (STM32F103C8T6) using Real-Time Operating System(RTOS).
+This repo contains the implementation of two ADAS Features (Adaptive Cruise Control and Forward Collision Avoidance) on an ARM Cortex-M3 microcontroller (STM32F103C8T6) using a Real-Time Operating System(RTOS).

 ## Project Machine State Diagram